runtimeverification/iele-semantics/Gas-Model.md

 ## General considerations

-The gas model needs to ensure that
+The gas model needs to ensure that:

 * Miners are rewarded for their work (and thus have an incentive for doing it).
   * Note that if miners are rewarded for all their work, as far as they are